 - The production of thermophysical facts through scientific forgetting

-This project began with my dissertation, which developed a framework for the analysis of certainty production in information systems, and applied that to the global sociotechnical endeavor of computational timekeeping.
+This research stream draws from and expands upon my dissertation research, which developed a framework for the analysis of certainty production in information systems, and applied that to the global sociotechnical endeavor of computational timekeeping.

 Sociotechnical Robotics

-- Mixed methods HRI/STS studies incidental encounters with quadruped service robots
+- Mixed methods HRI/STS studies of incidental encounters with quadruped service robots

 - Novel methodologies for studying real-world encounters with robots